theNewDynamic/aba-icc/_situations/uganda.md

 The UDPF has also been [accused](https://www.hrw.org/news/2004/02/04/icc-investigate-all-sides-uganda) of attacks against civilians.
 Alleged rebel collaborators have been subjected to torture as part of interrogations and have been killed if found outside camps.
 In the camps, women and girls are victims of sexual abuse and civilians have been killed from beatings.
 To date, however, the alleged crimes committed by the LRA have been the focus of the conflict.

 Uganda ratified the Rome Statute on June 14, 2002.
-Uganda [referred](https://www.legal-tools.org/uploads/tx_ltpdb/ICCPresident_of_Uganda_01.pdf)&nbsp;itself to the International Criminal Court (ICC) on December 16, 2003.
+Uganda [referred](https://www.legal-tools.org/uploads/tx_ltpdb/ICCPresident_of_Uganda_01.pdf) itself to the International Criminal Court (ICC) on December 16, 2003.
 Following a preliminary examination, the Office of the Prosecutor officially [opened](https://www.icc-cpi.int/Pages/item.aspx?name=prosecutor%20of%20the%20international%20criminal%20court%20opens%20an%20investigation%20into%20nothern%20uganda) an investigation on July 28, 2004.
 Within the Situation in Uganda, there are the following cases: [*The Prosecutor v.
 Joseph Kony, Vincent Otti, Okot Odhiambo*](https://www.aba-icc.org/cases/case/the-prosecutor-v-kony-et-al/) and [*The Prosecutor v.
 Dominic Ongwen*](https://www.aba-icc.org/cases/case/the-prosecutor-v-ongwen/).

 For more information on the Situation in Uganda, please visit the [ICC page](http://www.icc-cpi.int/en_menus/icc/situations%20and%20cases/situations/situation%20icc%200204/Pages/situation%20index.aspx).